Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 Signing a car lease comes with more responsibilities than just making monthly payments — it also locks you into specific insurance requirements that go far beyond what your state mandates.
 Because the leasing company owns the vehicle, they require you to carry robust coverage that protects their asset for the full duration of the lease term.

-This guide breaks down every coverage requirement you're likely to face, how lease insurance compares to insuring a financed or owned vehicle, what it typically costs, and smart strategies to meet your obligations without overpaying.
+This guide breaks down every coverage requirement you're likely to face, how lease insurance compares to insuring a financed or owned vehicle, what it typically costs in 2026, and smart strategies to meet your obligations without overpaying.
 Whether you're about to sign your first lease or want to make sure your current policy is compliant, this is everything you need to know.

 Key Pinch Points